Code-Institute-Submissions/oksanaokhten-green-feet_MayResub/README.md

 ![css-checker](/assets/images/css-validator.png)
 ### **Testing User Stories from User Experience (UX) Section**
 * **First Time Visitor Goals**
+    * As a new visitor, I want to easily understand the purpose of website and see an image, which represents it.
+        - Upon entering the site, a new visitor greeted with a bright name of the clinic and easily readable navigation bar.
+Underneath there is a full page Hero Image with a large text that represent what clinic is offer.
+        - The Hero image of baby's feet shows the age when the treatment could be started.
     * As a new visitor to the website, I want to easily navigate throughout the site to find the content.
-        - Upon entering the site, a new visitor can observe, on the top of the page, a navigation bar with links, which clearly describes the content of the sections, as website contains only one page.
+        - A new visitor can observe, on the top of the page, a navigation bar with links, which clearly describes the content of the sections, as website contains only one page.
-        - Underneath there is a Hero Image with Text and a "Discover More" call to action button.
+        - Hero Image has a "Discover More" call to action button.
         - In the site, a new visitor will find few internal and external links which lead to important content.
         - External links are open in new browser tabs to ensure the user can easily get back to the website.
     * As a new visitor, I want to read about the clinic and reflexology.